2019–20 SPHL season: Standings

+Attendance

 President's Cup playoffs

 For 2020, the top eight teams at the end of the regular season would have qualified for the playoffs.
 The league returned to the traditional highest seed versus lowest seed format for all rounds, replacing the "challenge round" used in the previous two seasons where the top three seeds choose their opponent from the bottom four qualifiers.
 As a result of the league shutdown, there was no playoffs in 2020.